mui/material-ui/docs/pages/blog/2023-mui-values.md

 We don't have lengthy approvals processes or a formalized chain of command; instead we collaborate as a tight-knit network where anyone can ask about and contribute to anything.

-**Chase "better”** is all about consistently improving and developing in all aspects of our work as well as raising the bar for quality.
+**Chase "better"** is all about consistently improving and developing in all aspects of our work as well as raising the bar for quality.

 It addresses our attitude to risk, feedback, and setbacks too.
 Genuine innovation demands a fearless embrace of the uncharted, even if it entails a touch of chaos.